 Thermal denaturation, thermal stability, circular dichroism, J-1500, TC-700/700PC, Denaturation Analysis, super thermostable cellulase

 The CD spectra of 0.01 mg/mL super thermostable cellulase was measured at 45, 80, 100 and 120°C and is shown in Figure 1.
 Super thermostable cellulase maintains its activity at temperatures up to 90°C, which is consistent with our data illustrating that the thermal denaturation of the protein can only be seen for temperatures above 100°C.

 CD measurements were also obtained at 220 nm to probe the thermal denaturation of super thermostable cellulase.
 The result and analysis using the Denaturation Analysis program are shown in Figure 2.
 Consistent with Figure 1, there is a sharp decrease in the CD value at temperatures over 100°C, indicating the loss of secondary structure and denaturation of the protein above 100°C. The melting temperature (Tm) of super thermostable cellulase was calculated by the Denaturation Analysis software and found to be 106.3°C.

-This application note illustrates that by using the TC-700/700PC with the J-1500 CD spectrometer, thermal denaturation curves can be measured at temperatures above 100°C to test thermostable proteins with high melting temperatures.
+This application note illustrates that by using the TC-700/700PC with a J-1500 circular dichroism spectrometer, thermal denaturation curves can be measured at temperatures above 100°C to test thermostable proteins with high melting temperatures.